 However, Audioengine has done a good job pushing past those few important elements to provide multiple mounting options as well as built-in isolation pads that work without ruining the aesthetic.

 Even with the pretty looks, the real star of the show with the P4s is the sound.
 Audioengine packs a lot of punch in a little package.
-While the speakers won’t give you a full range, they still manage to provide solid enough response for those just getting started or looking to add a couple of speaker to a setup.
+While the speakers won’t give you a full range, they still manage to provide a solid enough response for those just getting started or looking to add a couple of speakers to a setup.

 Of course, with such a small size, it’s hard to get solid low-end.
 The P4s are no exception to that, and no amount of engineering can fix that problem.
 However, I am pleasantly surprised with the low-end response from such a small driver.